acer51-doctom/rEFIND-macOS/README.md

 Download the latest release.

 2nd step:
-Unzip it and copy to an usb stick or you can manually create a partition, with 8GB, and paste to there.
+Unzip it and copy to an usb stick or you can manually create a partition, with atleast 2GB, and paste to there.
-IMPORTANT: Remeber the name you selected to the usb stick or partition.
+IMPORTANT: You need to remember the name you selected to the usb stick or partition.
 I will use "REFLASH".

 3rd step:
 Boot the system to recovery mode.
+On Intel: Command+R
+On ARM: Hold the power button until you see the options menu appear.

 4th step:
-Open utilities and then terminal.
+Select your user and enter the password.
+Once you are in macOS Utilities, press ⇧+⌘+T; you will land in the Terminal.

+ALTERNATIVE: In the menu bar, go to Utilities>Terminal.

 5th step:
-Type one at a time.
+Type this one at a time:

 ```
 cd /